SoniaSpindt/csa_textbook/Unit1/IntroToOOP/intro.md

 fundamentals of a new language called <b><i>Java</i></b>.
 We'll learn important new words like <b><i>class</i></b>, and we'll perfect how to use these words in sentences our computer already understands.
 More importantly, we will work our way up to embodying a design philosophy computer scientists call <b><i>Object Oriented Programming</i></b>.
-Think of this as the "five paragraph essay" of computer science, except this structure of writing is SO powerful that it is used to construct every major technological system in the world (Android apps, stock market trading, the f@%$ing Mars rover!
+Think of this as the "five paragraph essay" of computer science, except this structure of writing is SO powerful that it is used to construct nearly every major technological system in the world (Android apps, stock market trading, the f@%$ing Mars rover!
 You name it, object oriented programming was probably used).
-The power of this one idea is the reason why I love teaching this class because it means I get to give that power to you, and what you can do with Object Oriented Programming can change the world (no pressure :p).
+I love teaching this class because it means I get to give the power of this idea to you, and what you can do with Object Oriented Programming can change the world (no pressure :p).

 So let's get started by learning about a few new words!